Bc-AJPR/Matplotlib_The_Power_of_Plots/README.md

 # Matplotlib_The_Power_of_Plots

-Completed to teh Bar graphs.
+Completed to the Bar graphs.

+Pie charts completed.

+Box PLot charts completed.